 Mosquitos are an outdoor entertainer’s nightmare in the Kansas City area.
+They are commonly found seasonally during the spring, summer, and fall.
 Those buzzing critters not only cause uncomfortable slapping and itching, but they can also lead to diseases, not only for humans but also for our four-legged friends.
 We take a look at the top mosquito-borne diseases and how you can help prevent these little bloodsuckers from causing problems around your home.

 How Many People Die From Mosquito-Borne Diseases Every Year?